Trudeau: Stop the ratification of CUSMA (the new NAFTA)

 TO: Justin Trudeau, Prime Minister CC: Chrystia Freeland, Minister of International Trade

 Canada is working “in tandem” with U.S. President Donald Trump and his administration to rush through the ratification of the new trade deal between Canada, the United States and Mexico (CUSMA).

-Doing so could shut the door on progressive changes that are in the works to make the new deal better for people and the planet.
+Doing so would shut the door to progressive changes that are in the works to make the new deal better for people and the planet.

-Right now, progressive Democrats in the U.S. are using their majority power in the House of Representatives to push for stronger environmental and labour provisions in NAFTA 2.0, as well as to reduce protections for pharmaceuticals that lock in higher drug costs for people like you and me, and lock in billions in profit for Big Pharma.
+Right now, U.S. Democrats are using their majority power in the House of Representatives to push for stronger environmental and labour provisions in this new deal, as well as to reduce protections for pharmaceuticals that lock in higher drug costs for people like you and me, and lock in billions in profit for Big Pharma.

 But these much-needed improvements from the U.S. will be harder to achieve if Canada ratifies the deal as-is in the coming weeks.

-- Canadian dairy farmers would be sacrificed to allow U.S. dairy products into our grocery stores, including milk from cows injected with genetically-engineered bovine growth hormone.
+Canadian dairy farmers would be sacrificed to allow U.S. dairy products into our grocery stores, including milk from cows injected with genetically-engineered bovine growth hormone.
+The provisions around

-- The provisions around environmental protections are still far too weak, will fast-track the approval of pipelines, and fail to address the twinned climate and water crises.
+environmental protections are still far too weak.
+It will allow the federal government to subsidize the TransMountain pipeline forever.
+It also fails to address the climate and water crises.
+The

-In short, NAFTA 2.0 is still a corporate-first deal that requires significant changes.
+In short, CUSMA is still a corporate rights deal that requires significant changes.

-Call on Mr. Trudeau to do the right thing and hold off on ratifying NAFTA 2.0.
+Call on the Trudeau government to do the right thing and put the brakes on ratifying CUSMA.